EthanQY/EthanQY.github.io/hobbies.md

 - Favourite racing driver: Sir Lewis Hamilton MBE #44
   - 7xWDC in Formula One (2008, 2014, 2015, 2017, 2018, 2019, 2020)
-  - GOAT of Formula One, holding a joint-record of 7xWDCs with Michael Schumacher.
+  - GOAT of Formula One, holding a joint record of 7 times World Drivers' Championships with Michael Schumacher
   - Records for most wins, pole positions, and podium finishes in Formula One history
   <!-- - Winner for McLaren, Mercedes and Ferrari -->
   - He is more than just a racing driver.
 He is dedicated to charity and runs the [Mission 44 Foundation](https://mission44.org/), focusing on racial equality and marginalized communities.